The Future Self Kit

 Picture the version of next year where you actually did this.

 You wake up on a Monday and the dread isn't there.
 The job didn't change.
 You just finally know what you're doing it for.
-You can say what matters to you in one sentence, and your calendar has started — in small, real ways — to agree with you.
+You can say what matters to you in one sentence, and your calendar has started, in small ways, to agree with you.

 When a hard call comes, you don't spiral for a week.
-You ask the ninety-year-old version of you, and he answers.
+You ask the ninety-year-old version of you, and they answer.
 Decisions that used to cost you a month now cost you an afternoon.

-That's what two weeks can buy you — a year you chose, in your own handwriting.
+That's what two weeks can buy you: a year you choose, in your own handwriting.

 How it works